The Coaching Process

 What coaches do:

-- Discuss your writing either in person in the GWC or, if you are a DL student, over the phone
+- Discuss your writing process, ideas, outlines, and drafts, either in person in the GWC or, if you are a DL student, over the phone or via video conference

-- Help you to develop your thoughts and map out a plan in the pre-writing phase
+- Help you develop your thoughts and map out a plan

 - Coach you through drafts and rewrites

-- Coaches budget their time by spending 30 minutes reviewing your draft for a 30-min appointment, or 60 for 60
+- We spend approximately 30 minutes reviewing your draft for a 30-min appointment, or 60 for 60

-- Teach you how to edit and proofread your own work
+- Teach you how to proofread your own work

-- Refer you to resources specific to your needs
+- Refer you to more resources specific to your needs

 What coaches don't do: